Introduction#

 $tb_itch(<duplicate_itch_outbound_interface>);

-This top-level testbench allowed me to verify the behavior of the MoldUDP64
+This top-level testbench allowed me to verify the behavior of the MoldUDP64 and

-modules in much more depth than the smaller block-level testbenches ever
+ITCH modules in much more depth than the smaller block-level testbenches ever

 could.